-Anti angiogenics are drugs that try to stop cancers from growing blood vessels.
-This might slow the growth of a cancer or sometimes shrink it.
+Anti angiogenic drugs are treatments that stop tumours from growing their own blood vessels.
+This might slow the growth of the cancer or sometimes shrink it.

 Some cancer cells make a protein called vascular endothelial growth factor (VEGF).
 The VEGF protein attaches to receptors on cells that line the walls of blood vessels within the tumour.
 The cells are called endothelial cells.
 This triggers the blood vessels to grow so the cancer can then grow.

 Types of anti angiogenesis treatment

 There are different types of drugs that block blood vessel growth:

 Drugs that block blood vessel growth factor

 Some drugs block vascular endothelial growth factor (VEGF) from attaching to the receptors on the cells that line the blood vessels.
 This stops the blood vessels from growing.